MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ## Configure the run

-Azure Machine Learning tracks any training job in what MLflow calls a run.
+Azure Machine Learning tracks training jobs in what MLflow calls runs.
 Use runs to capture all the processing that your job performs.

 # [Notebooks](#tab/interactive)

-When you work interactively, MLflow starts tracking your training routine as soon as you try to log information that requires an active run.
+When you work interactively, MLflow starts tracking your training routine as soon as you start to log information that requires an active run.
 For instance, if Mlflow's autologging functionality is enabled, MLflow tracking starts when you log a metric or parameter, or start a training cycle.

 However, it's usually helpful to start the run explicitly, especially if you want to capture the total time for your experiment in the **Duration** field.
 To start the run explicitly, use `mlflow.start_run()`.